Hermann Hesse: During the First World War

 This public controversy was not yet resolved when a deeper life crisis befell Hesse with the death of his father on 8 March 1916, the serious illness of his son Martin, and his wife's schizophrenia.
 He was forced to leave his military service and begin receiving psychotherapy.
 This began for Hesse a long preoccupation with psychoanalysis, through which he came to know Carl Jung personally, and was challenged to new creative heights.
-Hesse and Jung both later maintained a correspondence with Chilean author, diplomat and Nazi sympathizer Miguel Serrano, who detailed his relationship with both figures in the book C.G.
-Jung & Hermann Hesse: A Record of Two Friendships.
+Hesse and Jung both later maintained a correspondence with Chilean author, diplomat and Nazi sympathizer Miguel Serrano, who detailed his relationship with both figures in the book C. G. Jung & Hermann Hesse: A Record of Two Friendships.
 During a three-week period in September and October 1917, Hesse penned his novel Demian, which would be published following the armistice in 1919 under the pseudonym Emil Sinclair.

 Casa Camuzzi

 By the time Hesse returned to civilian life in 1919, his marriage had fallen apart.
-His wife had a severe episode of psychosis, but, even after her recovery, Hesse saw no possible future with her.
+His wife, Maria, had a severe episode of psychosis, but, even after her recovery, Hesse saw no possible future with her.
 Their home in Bern was divided, their children were accommodated in boarding houses and by relatives, and Hesse resettled alone in the middle of April in Ticino.
-He occupied a small farm house near Minusio (close to Locarno), living from 25 April to 11 May in Sorengo.
+He occupied a small farmhouse near Minusio (close to Locarno), living from 25 April to 11 May in Sorengo.
 On 11 May, he moved to the town Montagnola and rented four small rooms in a castle-like building, the Casa Camuzzi.
 Here, he explored his writing projects further; he began to paint, an activity reflected in his next major story, "Klingsor's Last Summer", published in 1920.
 This new beginning in different surroundings brought him happiness, and Hesse later called his first year in Ticino "the fullest, most prolific, most industrious and most passionate time of my life".
 In 1922, Hesse's novella Siddhartha appeared, which showed the love for Indian culture and Buddhist philosophy that had already developed earlier in his life.
 In 1924, Hesse married the singer Ruth Wenger, the daughter of the Swiss writer Lisa Wenger and aunt of Méret Oppenheim.
-This marriage never attained any stability, however.
+This marriage was short-lived, and they divorced in 1927.

 In 1923, Hesse was granted Swiss citizenship.
 His next major works, Kurgast (1925) and The Nuremberg Trip (1927), were autobiographical narratives with ironic undertones and foreshadowed Hesse's following novel, Steppenwolf, which was published in 1927.
 In the year of his 50th birthday, the first biography of Hesse appeared, written by his friend Hugo Ball.
 Shortly after his new successful novel, he turned away from the solitude of Steppenwolf and started a cohabitation with art historian Ninon Dolbin, née Ausländer.
 This change to companionship was reflected in the novel Narcissus and Goldmund, appearing in 1930.